 - 8. With respect to points (b) to (e) above, the possible financial impact of these temporary changes is difficult to quantify due to the unique nature of the current situation and the effectiveness to date of the City's Debt Collection process.
-As at 30 March 2020 general debts amount to \$403,390, with \$306106 of that amount being current (30 days) with remainder being up to over 90 days. - 9.
-Requests for assistance due to COVID 19 financial hardship will be required to meet the principles of the financial hardship criteria established in the Financial Hardship Policy adopted by Council on 7 April 2020. - 10.
+As at 30 March 2020 general debts amount to \$403,390, with \$306106 of that amount being current (30 days) with remainder being up to over 90 days.
+The list of monthly debtors is reported to Council each month via the Debtors and Creditors report.
+Any write off of debts, above the CEO delegation, are reported through the Audit and Risk Committee. - 9.
+Requests for assistance due to COVID-19 financial hardship will be required to meet the principles of the financial hardship criteria established in the Financial Hardship Policy adopted by Council on 7 April 2020. - 10.
 The proposed amendment to PLN1 accords with the request from the Minister for Planning as outlined in a letter of 25 March 2020 (Attachment 1). - 11.
 It is intended these temporary amendments are effective until the cessation of the current Sate and Public Health declaration of Emergency.